Lab 6: Linear Regression

 -

-provides model and functions to perform linear regression easily.from sklearn import linear_model
+scikit-learnprovides model and functions to perform linear regression easily.from sklearn import linear_model -

 Create a linear regression model.